VictoriaJR/scripts/2022_263_phylo_update_API_DINO_VJR.md

 - Make single line format files from the .new files (will produce .sl files)

-			for file in *.new; do python /Data/victoria/scripts/single_line_fasta.py $file; done rename 's/_coloured.tre/.fasta.new.linsi.trimal.clean.treefile_coloured/' *.tre
+`for file in *.new; do python /Data/victoria/scripts/single_line_fasta.py $file; done` `rename 's/_coloured.tre/.fasta.new.linsi.trimal.clean.treefile_coloured/' *.tre`

 - Use the julia script to keep colored sequences from .new files using the corresponding colored trees:

-		- Move to rosetta /Data/victoria/software/julia-1.5.3/bin/julia
+Move to rosetta

+	/Data/victoria/software/julia-1.5.3/bin/julia
 		include("/Data/victoria/scripts/Transcriptome.jl"); using .Transcriptome;
-		dir_extract_original_and_coloured_taxa("/Data/victoria/temp/", "ff0000")
+		dir_extract_original_and_coloured_taxa("/Data/victoria/263_june2022/coloured/", "ff0000")

 		Move the cleaned fasta files (.cleaned) to a new directory (ex.
 263_genes_24april2021_VJR).
 Enter this new directory and remove all empty files: